Child Custody Attorneys in Nassau County

 • Preference of the child: The court will consider a child’s preferences based on the child’s age, but the weight given to any preference will depend on whether the child has a sound justification.

 You may have heard the terms “law guardian” or “attorney for the child.”
-In most contested custody cases, the court will appoint an attorney to represent the child(ren).
+In most contested custody cases, the court will appoint a family law attorney to represent the child(ren).
 The child(ren) will have a voice in the process.

 You may have also heard the term “forensic expert.”
 In many contested custody cases, the court will appoint a neutral mental health expert to evaluate various issues related to custody and to render a report to the court to assist in reaching a final determination.